collielang/collie/document/docs/reference/data-type/11-container/02-dictionary.md

 ---
-sidebar_position: 11
-sidebar_label: Container Type
+sidebar_label: Dictionary Type
 ---

-# Container Type
+# Dictionary Type

 :::danger
 There is no English version of the document, please check the Chinese version